 - Avoid straight line tubing connections in short runs.
-Straight line runs do not provide for expansion and contraction due to pressure and/or temperature changes.
-See diagrams in Set-up section of this form. - Eliminate stress in the tube lines.
+Straight line runs do not provide for expansion and contraction due to pressure and/or temperature changes. - Eliminate stress in the tube lines.
 Long tubing runs should be supported by brackets or clips.
 Tubes through bulkheads must have bulkhead fittings.
 This makes easy removal possible and helps support the tubing. - Carefully inspect all hoses and fittings prior to use.
 Before each use, check entire hose for cuts, leaks, abrasion or bulging of cover, or damage or movement of couplings.
 If any of these conditions exist, replace the hose immediately.
 NEVER attempt to repair the hose.